 When touching down at a slower speed the amount of runway used to slow the aircraft is far less compared to a higher touchdown speed.
-This allows for more runway to be available if the airplane needs to complete a Go-Around and take off again, or if it develops an fault with the braking systems and needs longer than usual to stop.
+This allows for more runway to be available if the airplane needs to complete a Go-Around and take off again, or if it develops a fault with the braking systems and needs longer than usual to stop.

 2. High Speed Exits

 Whenever an aircraft is on a runway that runway cannot be used by another aircraft for landing.
-MOst large international airports have inclined ‘High-Speed’ taxiways leading off the runways so that aircraft can maintain a high taxi speed to vacate the runway as fast as possible.
+Most large international airports have inclined ‘High-Speed’ taxiways leading off the runways so that aircraft can maintain a high taxi speed to vacate the runway as fast as possible.

 By landing with a headwind it allows the airplane a greater chance of slowing sufficiently to use one of the first high-speed taxiways rather than just missing it and then having to taxi to the next.
-This extra 20 seconds adds up over the course of a day and reduces the number of landing airplane the airport can accommodate.
+This extra 20 seconds adds up over the course of a day and reduces the number of landing airplanes the airport can accommodate.